PetePrattis/k-nearest-neighbors-algorithm-and-rating-prediction/README.md

 > #### Description of project
 >
->>A Java console application that implements the factionality of the knn algorithm to find the similarity between a new user with only a few non zero ratings of some locations, find the k nearest neighbours through similarity score and then predict the ratings of the new user for the non rated locations.
+>>A Java console application that implements the factionality of the knn algorithm to find the similarity between a new user with only a few non zero ratings of some locations, find the k nearest neighbors through similarity score and then predict the ratings of the new user for the non rated locations.

 > #### Impementation of project
 >